Sustainability and environmental care

 - Waste water management: Waste water is treated through a three-stage process in an environmentally-friendly, non-chemical septic system.
 The water is then treated through a UV filter before being fed through an irrigation line to water some of our trees.

-- Food waste: We compost all organic food waste or give it to staff so they may feed it to their chickens.
+- Food waste: We try and compost all organic food waste or provide it to staff so they may feed it to their chickens.